This article will help you figure out what you need and don’t need to bring with you on a long-distance cycle trip in the Netherlands.

-It is also a good idea to bring a pump to pump up your tyres, particularly if you are carrying a lot of weight from your bags, and of course this will be necessary if you have to replace an inner tube too.
-Compared to other countries you are probably less likely to get a flat tyre in the Netherlands, as most of the cycle paths are separate from the roads and therefore less likely to get covered in broken glass.
+It is also a good idea to bring a pump to pump up your tires, particularly if you are carrying a lot of weight from your bags, and of course, this will be necessary if you have to replace an inner tube too.
+Compared to other countries you are probably less likely to get a flat tire in the Netherlands, as most of the cycle paths are separate from the roads and therefore less likely to get covered in broken glass.
 That being said, you can never be too careful!

 Although there are usually signs around that show local maps, with handy numbers on certain routes – it doesn’t hurt to have a map as backup.
 There are a few options for this, but the best ones I have found are in this guide, containing 22 maps of the LF routes network.
 If you want to cover more than one route then these may work out cheaper than buying the individual maps.
 They are also a handy size, and, most importantly, they are waterproof, which leads me to the next essential item in your pannier bags…